School Reentry Information

 - Students will remain in a cohort with their homeroom classmates.

-- Lunch will take place outdoors, to minimize possible indoor contact without masks.
+- Lunch will take place outdoors (weather permitting), to minimize possible indoor contact without masks.

 - Cleaning and sanitizing protocols will remain in place.
 See "2020-21 Cleaning and Sanitizing Protocols" below for more information.

 - Altura Preparatory School staff and contractors will be vaccinated against COVID-19 or submit to weekly surveillance testing.
 All staff are currently vaccinated.

 - School building access is currently limited to essential visitors, students, and staff only.

 - Any family with a positive COVID test result must notify the school so that we can work with the NM Department of Health and New Mexico Public Education Department to trace and isolate any potentially exposed individuals.
 Close contacts of positive individuals will be notified by the school.